 Deflation slows economic growth.
 As prices fall, people put off purchases.
 They hope they can get a better deal later.
 You've probably experienced this yourself when thinking about getting a new cell phone, iPad, or TV.
 You might wait until next year to get this year's model for less.

-That's good for consumers like you.
-But constant cost-cutting means lower wages and less investment spending.
+This puts pressure on manufacturers to constantly lower prices and to develop new products.
+That's good for consumers like you, but constant cost-cutting means lower wages and less investment spending.
 That's why only companies with a fanatic, loyal following, like Apple, really succeed in this market.

 How It’s Stopped

 With more money to spend, people are likely to buy what they want as well as what they need.
 They'll stop waiting for prices to fall further.
 This increase in demand will push prices up, reversing the deflationary trend.

-Why Deflation Is Worse than Inflation
+Why Deflation Is Worse Than Inflation

 Former Fed Chairman Paul Volcker proved this in the 1980s.
-He fought double-digit inflation by raising the fed funds rate to 20 percent.
+He fought double-digit inflation by raising the fed funds rate to 20%.
 He kept it there even though it caused a recession.
 He had to take this drastic action to convince everyone that inflation could actually be tamed.
 Thanks to Volcker, central bankers now know the most important tool in combating inflation or deflation is controlling people's expectations of price changes.

-Deflation is worse than inflation because interest rates can only be lowered to zero.
-After that, central banks must use other tools.
-But as long as businesses and people feel less wealthy, they spend less, reducing demand further.
+Once rates have hit zero, central banks must use other tools, but as long as businesses and people feel less wealthy, they spend less, reducing demand further.
 They don't care if interest rates are zero because they aren't borrowing anyway.
 There's too much liquidity, but it does no good.
 It's like pushing a string.
-That deadly situation is called a liquidity trap.
-It is a vicious, downward spiral.
+That deadly situation is called a liquidity trap and is a vicious, downward spiral.

 The Rare Times When Deflation Is Good

-A massive, widespread drop in prices is always bad for the economy.
-But deflation in certain asset classes can be good.
+A massive, widespread drop in prices is always bad for the economy, but deflation in certain asset classes can be good.
 For example, there has been ongoing deflation in consumer goods, especially computers and electronic equipment.

-This isn't because of lower demand, but from innovation.
+This isn't because of lower demand, but because of innovation.
 In the case of consumer goods, production has moved to China, where wages are lower.
 This is an innovation in manufacturing, which results in lower prices for many consumer goods.
 In the case of computers, manufacturers find ways to make the components smaller and more powerful for the same price.
 This is technological innovation.
 It keeps computer manufacturers competitive.